bogeeee/restfuncs/readme.md

 ### Things to come

-- XSRF prevention (not investigated in this yet)
 - Conform to OPENAPI/Swagger standards and automatically generate swagger docs
 - Auto upgrade connection to websockets for faster calls or allow to send calls in batches
 - Websockify: Provide a simple way to call functions on the client.
 I.e. just pass them as callbacks.